andyshep/CoreDataPlaygrounds/core-data-playground.md

 populationAttribute.indexed = false
 ```

 Next declare the one-to-many relationship between `City` and `Neighborhoods`.
 The relationship needs to be declared on both ends, or between both entities.
 On one end of the relationship, the `neighborhoodEntity` is setup with a `maxCount` of zero.
 On the other end, the `cityEntity` is given a `maxCount` of one.
-This defines both ends of the one-to-many relationship.
-Connect the relationship fully using the `inverseRelationship` and point the relationships to each other.
+This defines both ends of the relationship.
+To connect the relationship fully, set the `inverseRelationship` property on each relationship to point to the other.

 ```swift
 var cityRelationship = NSRelationshipDescription()